Qlik-PE/CDSW_QlikSense/README.md

 Modify the default files to get started with your own project.

 * `TestPyQlik.py` -- Script to execute example methods against the cloudera.qlik.com Qlik Sense demo server
 * `pyqlikengine` -- Folder containing the python module code for interacting with the Qlik Sense QIX engine.
-It is maintained here: https://github.com/qliknln/pyqlikengine
 * `TestPyQlikHelper.py` -- Script which uses helper methods to greatly simplify the code.
 More to come!

 ## How to get it going